 As assessed by haemodynamics in functional near IR spectroscopy (NIRS) where total blood hemoglobin is closely correlated to blood volume and oxygenation rates can be measured it has been noted that in otherwise healthy young adults not consuming more than one fatty fish product per week who then recieved 450mg DHA and 90mg EPA for 12 weeks was able to increase cerebral oxygenation during cognitive testing (without affecting deoxygenated hemoglobin as total hemoglobin increased); this study is duplicated in Medline.

-Appears to promote blood flow to the brain of otherwise healthy adults who have low dietary fish intake
+Fish oil appears to promote blood flow to the brain of otherwise healthy adults who have low dietary fish intake

 Most epidemiological evidence, but not all, suggest a reduced risk of stroke associated with high dietary fish consumption particularly in elderly persons and following standard dose-response; this is thought to be related to the omega-3 fatty acids and particularly DHA.

 Intravenous administration of fish oil triglycerides to mice given a stroke (hypoxia/reperfusion; 100-375mg/kg fish oil) noted that a 43-47% reduced infarct size resulted with both pre-treatment and up to 2 hours post-stroke, and 100mg/kg of EPA (as ethyl ester) for 8 weeks in spontaneously hypertensive stroke-prone rats has noted a modulation of cerebral blood flow.

 It is possible that fish oil supplementation has both a therapeutic and preventative role for stroke victims

 The amount of DHA complexed with Phosphatidylcholine in plasma appears to be negatively correlated with the risk of dementia in humans and high dietary intakes of fish have been noted to be protective against the rate of developing dementia and related cognitive decline disease states in older and middle aged persons.